I find these maps both incredibly satisfying and totally misleading. So in alphabetical order, let me explain…

 Ireland: The mother land!
 My family come from both the North and the Republic of Ireland and it is where I spent all of my childhood holidays.
 Ack aye it’s grand wee place I tell ye now!

 Italy: I first visited Italy on a day trip to Trieste with my Austrian friend Julia in 2011.
 She kindly drove me down for the day and we ate pizza by the harbour.
 I went back to Italy the following year and visited Verona and Rome.
+This September I taught English for a week in a tiny village called Moretta, just an hour south of Turin on the way to Saluzzo.

 Mexico: So I have technically been to Mexico, but only for 6 hours on my way back from South America.
 Given the little amount of time I spent there, Mexico City really made a good impression and am hoping to return in 2018.